 - Testicular biopsy- This is done for men with very low or no sperm in their semen.
 A needle biopsy of the testicle can show whether a man is making healthy sperm.
 If abundant good sperm is found in the testicle, there's likely a blockage somewhere.

 - Genetic testing-Genetic tests can identify specific obstacles to fertility and problems with sperm.

 - TESA and MESA-To perform many infertility treatments like IVF, IUI and ICSITESA and MESA are done.
 This is a sperm retrieval process via which sperms are retrieved to perform artificial insemination, IVF, IUI or ICSI.
 Sperm is retrieved from the testicles and then after washing it can be used for artificial insemination, IVF, IUI or ICSI.

 SOURCES AND REFERENCES:

-- Is male infertility not letting you conceive cause of infertility, Elawoman - 2017
+- Warning signs of male infertility as the cause of lack of pregnancy cause of infertility, Elawoman - 2017

-- How to increase sperm count - causes and treatments low sperm count, Elawoman - 2017
+- Low sperm count - causes, sperm analysis test, male infertility treatments low sperm count, Elawoman - 2017

-- Is male infertility not letting you conceive male infertility, Elawoman - 2017
+- Warning signs of male infertility as the cause of lack of pregnancy male infertility, Elawoman - 2017

 Leave a Comment